 Sixth Grade: Social Studies

 The sixth grade social studies curriculum increases the student's awareness of the universality of human culture.
-Students examine seven ancient civilizations: Mesopotamia, India, China, Greece, Rome, African Kingdoms and Meso-American cultures.
+Students examine seven ancient civilizations: Mesopotamia, India, China, Greece, Rome, and African Kingdoms.
 Before exploring these civilizations, the girls learn how to define civilization and culture in order to have the tools and vocabulary necessary to examine all civilizations - including our own.
 Students explore their world, past and present, by using appropriate maps, textbooks and many primary and secondary sources.

 Seventh Grade: History

 The seventh grade curriculum explores the world in which we live through the study of culture and geography.
 Using the five themes of geography, we learn about the world continent by continent, with the goal of being able to map the world by heart by the end of the school year.
 Through map making, case studies, and current events, students develop their geographic skills and perspective.
 Our study culminates with World's Fair, an interdisciplinary and multimedia project incorporating the themes of the year.

 Eighth Grade: History